Online Courses Summer 2022

 A blended course blends face-to-face classroom instruction with a significant amount of Web-based instruction.
 The class schedule in these courses will require the student to come to the MCCC campus as established by the instructor.

-Following are the blended courses that were offered for Summer Semester 2019.
-All classes have an additional $75 lab fee.
+Following are the blended courses offered for this semester.
 Students should carefully read and follow the instructions specific to each class below.
 If required, be sure to contact the instructor before the deadline date.
-Please Note: Blended courses require attendance on campus for meetings/testing. *Some classes have different course fees.
+Please Note: Blended courses require attendance on campus for meetings/testing.

 PNRN-100-B1 LPN Transition to RN Practice